THE WALDECK LAB

 Picture

-CISS dates from 1999 (K.Ray et al. Science 283, 814), in which Waldeck and Naaman reported that the transmission yield of spin-polarized electrons through chiral Langmuir-Blodgett films depends on the handedness of the molecular films.
-Since that time, CISS has been shown to be manifest in electron tunneling processes, electron transfer reactions, and in ferrogmagnetic surface/molecule exchange interactions.
-A number of different reviews on CISS itself (R1, R2) and its implications in Biology, Chemistry, and Physics are available (R3-5).
-Our group is exploring fundamental aspects of of CISS in an effort to provide quantitative data that is useful for guiding theoretical descriptions, and we are exploring how CISS may prove useful for improving enantiospecificity in chemical technologies and spin-selectivity in opto-electronic phenomena.
+The seminal work on CISS dates back to 1999 (Science 283, 814), in which Waldeck and Naaman observed that the transmission yield of spin-polarized electrons through chiral Langmuir-Blodgett films depends on the handedness of the molecular film.
+Since that time, CISS has been reported in electron transport and electron transmission experiments for insulators, semiconductors, and metals.
+More than a hundred research groups across the world are exploring the properties of CISS and investigating its implications in disciplines ranging from Biology, Chemistry, and Physics to engineering and medicine.
+Our group is elucidating the fundamental properties responsible for CISS in an effort to provide quantitative data that is useful for guiding theoretical descriptions.

 • Home